christiangoran/personal-assistant/README.md

 ## Logic and features
 ### Python Logic

+I have programmed according to OOP and the two classes I created is the ChatBot class and the FileVault class.
+When the chat is chosen an instance of the ChatBot class is created, and when the user want to access the logs in the Google spreadsheet the FileVault class is used.

 A flow diagram of the logice for the ChatBot application was created with the use of ![Draw.io](https://app.diagrams.net/)
 ![Flow chart diagram](https://github.com/christiangoran/personal-assistant/blob/main/assets/readmefiles/chatbot-flowchart.png)
 You find the PNG version [here](https://github.com/christiangoran/personal-assistant/blob/main/assets/readmefiles/chatbot-flowchart.png)